a boxing instructor's on-the-go essentials

-below are a couple of my essentials for living on-the-go — not only are these great for fitness instructors who are constantly up and about, but also for really anyone who lives a busy lifestyle and want to stay healthy.
+Below are a couple of my essentials for living on-the-go — not only are these great for fitness instructors who are constantly up and about, but also for really anyone who lives a busy lifestyle and wants to stay healthy.

-speaking of real food, this is about "real food" you're going to get in a protein bar.
-EPIC bars are basically slabs of meant; more than once I've been asked, "are you eating a meat bar???"
+Speaking of real food, this is about "real food" you're going to get in a protein bar.
+VT Smoke Sticks literally just sticks of meat; more than once I've been asked, "Are you eating a meat bar???"

-these bars have quickly become cult favorites.
-I'm personally not a huge fan of the texture - it's a little too sticky and chewy — but they have minimal ingredients and get their protein from egg whites, not any type of grain or seed. they don't have added sugar (the sweetness comes from the dates), so they are also Paleo and Whole 30 approved.
+These bars have quickly become cult favorites.
+I personally didn't love the texture at first — it's a little too sticky and chewy — but they have minimal ingredients and get their protein from egg whites, not any type of grain or seed.
+They don't have added sugar (the sweetness comes from the dates), so they are also Paleo and Whole 30 approved.

-5. Rise Bars (not pictured) - vegan ones only
+5. Rise Bars (not pictured) — Lemon Cashew

-if you want minimal ingredients, here ya go — these bars have less than five ingredients. the Lemon Cashew flavor only has pea protein, cashews, coconut nectar, and lemon extract - super simple. these are also one of the more filling protein bars, with 15g of protein. the actual bar is very dense, so I would recommend for post-workout.
+If you want minimal ingredients, here ya go — these bars have less than five ingredients.
+The Lemon Cashew flavor only has pea protein, cashews, coconut nectar, and lemon extract.
+These are also one of the more filling protein bars, with 15g of protein.
+The actual bar is very dense, so I would recommend for post-workout.

 nuts and fruit

-my go-to snack always, actually. a banana or apple and nuts is a snack that you can keep with you in your bag for hours and is great for pre or post-workout. if you want an extra boost of veggies, you can throw in a drinkable soup — more info on that below.
+My go-to snacks.
+A banana or apple and nuts is a snack that you can keep with you in your bag for hours and is great for pre or post-workout.
+If you want an extra boost of veggies, you can throw in a drinkable soup — more info on that below.

-whether you bring your own smoothie or buy one, they're perfect for on-the-go refueling. not only are they obviously very portable, but they also are more hydrating than a protein bar. check out my Instagram for smoothie combos. one of my go-to places in Boston for a post-teaching smoothie is Mother Juice; I've also in a pinch combined Garden of Life vegan protein with pre-made Jubali Organics smoothie in a Blender Bottle.
+Whether you bring your own smoothie or buy one, they're perfect for on-the-go refueling.
+Not only are they obviously very portable, but they also are more hydrating than a protein bar.

 chia seed pudding

-if you're feeling real food, chia seed pudding has become my new obsession. it doesn't technically really need to be refrigerated and is light but filling. two of my favorites are from Jubali Farmacy (left) and Mother Juice (right), but you can also make your own — check out my recipe for matcha chia seed pudding, which has matcha for an extra energy boost.
+If you're feeling real food, chia seed pudding has become my new obsession.
+It doesn't technically really need to be refrigerated and is light but filling.
+Two of my favorites are from Jubali Farmacy (left) and Mother Juice (right), but you can also make your own — check out my recipe for matcha chia seed pudding, which adds matcha for an extra energy boost.

 natural body care

-deodorant: I use a mix of these two deodorants actually, because I don't want be that person.
-I start off with Pacifica underarm deodorant wipes (bought from Target) mostly to wipe off sweat, then finish off with LaVanila Sport Luxe deodorant (bought from Sephora). when I was growing up, my mom actually warned me against deodorant because of all the chemicals; even now I try and find ones with non-toxic ingredients.
+Deodorant: I use a mix of these two deodorants actually, because I don't want be that person.
+I start off with Pacifica underarm deodorant wipes mostly to wipe off sweat, then finish off with LaVanila Sport Luxe deodorant.
+When I was growing up, my mom actually warned me against deodorant because of all the chemicals; even now I try and find ones with non-toxic ingredients.

-skincare: facial cleansing wipes = key to getting all the sweat off your skin.
+Skincare: Facial cleansing wipes = key to getting all the sweat off your skin.
 ACURE fragrance free argan oil wipes are what I've been using lately — I bought a pack when I went to Southeast Asia and they worked wonderfully; I recently repurchased them because my skin wasn't loving all the sweat and build up that's been happening.
-I've heard good things about this brand from a couple of people on Insta — thank you for the recommendation!
+I've heard good things about this brand from a couple of people on Insta — thank you all for the recommendation!